cmccray87/Hunger-Mate/README.md

 I WANT a quick and easy way to order food combos<br>
 SO THAT I can be on the mend for another night of fun!

+## Acceptance Criteria
+GIVEN a single-page application that accepts user input WHEN I go to the menu
+THEN I am able to select a delicious combo
+WHEN I select my combo
+THEN I need to enter my contact information
+WHEN I enter my contact information in the provided fields THEN I need to enter my secure payment information WHEN I enter my payment information
+THEN my order is ready to be submitted to be ordered

 ## Installation
 undefined
 <br>